TuloShark/IA/README.md

 ## Install

-To run this project, you will need to add the following install the following tools
+To run this project, you will need to install the following tools

 `pandas`
 `seaborn`